Encarnación de Díaz: Economy

-Historically, the economy has been based on agriculture and catering to travellers.
+Historically, the economy has been based on agriculture and catering to travelers.
 Today, agriculture remains a mainstay of the economy, with some tourism.

 Most of the land of the municipality is used as pasture for livestock with some cropland.
 Most of the agricultural land is held communally in ejidos.
 Main crops include corn, beans, oats and vegetables such as onions and chilli peppers.
 Livestock includes cattle, pigs, sheep, goats, domestic fowl, bees and horses.
 This is the primary economic activity utilizing 68% of the municipality's surface.
 Some areas contain poplars, mesquite and huisache are commercially important for lumber.
 Agriculture and forestry provide over 43% of the municipality's jobs.

 Main industries include ceramics and textiles, especially clothing.
 There is some mining, principally of sandstone.
 Manufacturing in the area is growing as the municipality is connected to Mexico's central industrial corridor.
 This sector employs about 28% of the population.

 Important handcrafts include embroidered clothing, especially blouses and quezquemetls, as well as other textiles such as tablecloths, napkins and pillows.
 Woven items include scrapes in various colours and designs.
 In general, women embroider and men weave.
 The oldest produced craft in the area is ceramics, followed by textiles, both having their origins in the pre-Hispanic period.
 Ceramics date to between 150 and 200 CE.
 The arrival of the Spanish changed techniques considerably and today the most common styles are barro bruñido and a style called Loza de Fuego, which is fired twice.

 The Spanish introduced ironworking to the area, which became important due to the area's proximity to mining areas, producing tools for both mining and agriculture.
 Some silverwork is also done as well, mostly limited to the community of El Arenal.
 Another important craft is glass items, including stained glass windows and ceramics.
 It is a new craft for the area, having been introduced in 1943, by residents arriving from Zamora.
 In 1976, a new technique was introduced which allowed for a type of glass filigree work.

 Most commerce and services in the municipality are dedicated to local, primary needs.
 There is some tourism to the municipality with attractions such as the resort El Sauzal Hacienda, El Montecillo hot springs, the cultural centre and municipal library.
 Tourism infrastructure consists of four hotels, ten restaurants, a bus terminal, three banks and two gas stations.
 This employs about a quarter of the population.